KohaILS/koha-manual-zh-cn/source/tools.rst

       :ref:`MembershipExpiryDaysNotice` set
       and the :ref:`related cron job <cron-notify-patrons-of-expiration-label>` set.

+-  NOTIFY\_MANAGER

+   -  This notice is sent to a staff member when they are :ref:`assigned as manager of a suggestion <managing-purchase-suggestions-label>` in the acquisitions module.

 -  ODUE (Overdue notice)

    -  This notice is used to send overdue notices to patrons